swimos/swim/swim-system-js/swim-core-js/@swim/uri/README.md

 The `UriScheme` class wraps a valid URI scheme name, giving it a meaningful type, and a consistent set of methods.
 The `UriScheme.undefined` static method returns the singleton undefined `UriScheme` instance.
-The `UriScheme.from` static method returns a cached `UriScheme` instance with the given scheme name.
+The `UriScheme.create` static method returns a cached `UriScheme` instance with the given scheme name.
 The `UriScheme.parse` static method parses a URI scheme component to ensure it is valid.